 In order to be able to bind the foreign JMS provider administered objects, a naming server is the first thing to start.
 And in order to be able to successfully deploy a JORAM bridge destination, the foreign JMS administered objects must have been bound.
 As a consequence, the start-up steps are as follows:

-- 1. start a JNDI server - 2. create the foreign JMS administered objects, binding them to the JNDI server - 3. configure JORAM by adding a JMSConnectionService in the a3servers.xml file - 4. start and administer JORAM
+- 1. starting a JNDI server;

+- 2. creating the foreign JMS administered objects, binding them to the JNDI server;

+- 3. starting and administering JORAM.